Remote – Remote Control

 Type

 Shows the type of communication standard [eDMX, which refers to Ethernet DMX incl.
-Art-Net or Streaming ACN, or HTTP].
+Art-Net or Streaming ACN, HTTP, or OSC].

 Name